Sparse Neighborhood Graph-Based Approximate Nearest Neighbor Search Revisited: Theoretical Analysis and Optimization

 \section{Introduction}

-\textbf{NNS-ANNS Problems.} Nearest neighbor search (NNS) is a fundamental problem in computer science~\cite{KNN1,KNN2} and has become a fundamental research topic across various fields such as information retrieval~\cite{IRTV,image}, machine learning~\cite{ICDEML,RAG} and data mining~\cite{Dataminingsig2017}.
+Nearest Neighbor Search (NNS) is a fundamental problem in computer science~\cite{KNN1,KNN2,knn3,KNN4,knn5,knn6} and has become a fundamental research topic across various fields such as information retrieval~\cite{IRTV,image,retr2}, data mining~\cite{Dataminingsig2017,datamining2,datamining3}, and large language models~\cite{RAG,RAG2,ICDEML}.
 Formally, given a dataset \(P = \{p_1, \ldots, p_n\} \subset \mathbb{R}^d\) of cardinality \(n\) and query point \(q \in \mathbb{R}^d\), the NNS problem requires finding the \(k\) closest points to \(q\) under an appropriate distance metric \(\|\cdot\|\).
-The computational complexity of exact NNS grows prohibitively with both dimensionality \(d\) due to the well-documented curse of dimensionality~\cite{Curse} and the expanding dataset size \(n\).
+The computational complexity of exact NNS grows prohibitively with both dimensionality \(d\) due to the well-documented curse of dimensionality~\cite{Curse,curse2,curse3,curse4,curse5} and the expanding dataset size \(n\).
 This fundamental limitation has motivated the development of Approximate Nearest Neighbor Search (ANNS) algorithms, which achieve significant efficiency improvements while sacrificing minimal accuracy.

-\textbf{Graph-Based ANNS.} Modern ANNS approaches achieve remarkable efficiency-accuracy tradeoffs and can be categorized into four categories: tree-based approaches~\cite{tree1,KD-TREE}, hashing-based approaches~\cite{LSHarshing,hash2,hash3,hash4}, vector quantization-based approaches~\cite{quantti1,RabitQ}, and graph-based approaches~\cite{Graph4, Graph3, Graph1,UNI1}.
-Among these, graph-based approaches have demonstrated particular success in practical applications~\cite{Graph2024VLDB, Graph1}, owing to their ability to capture local neighborhood structures.
-The graph-based ANNS framework operates through two sequential phases: an \textit{index construction phase} that builds a graph preserving neighborhood relationships, followed by an \textit{query processing phase} that employs the \textit{GreedySearch} algorithm~\cite{NSG19,NEURIPS2019,HNSW2020} to iteratively traverse the graph along paths until convergence to the query point.
-Numerous graph construction strategies have been proposed, each differing in how neighbors are selected and edges are formed.
+Modern ANNS approaches achieve remarkable search performance and fall into four categories: tree-based approaches~\cite{tree1,KD-TREE}, hashing-based approaches~\cite{LSHarshing,hash2,hash3,hash4}, vector quantization-based approaches~\cite{quantti1,RabitQ}, and graph-based approaches~\cite{Graph4, Graph3, Graph1,UNI1}.
+Among these methods, graph-based approaches have demonstrated particular success in practical applications~\cite{Graph2024VLDB, Graph1}, as they effectively capture and exploit local neighborhood structures to enable navigation in high-dimensional spaces.
+A crucial observation is that despite the diversity of graph construction strategies—which vary in neighbor selection and edge formation rules—most state-of-the-art graph-based ANNS systems share a unified query processing paradigm.
+The graph-based ANNS framework operates through two complementary phases: (1) an index construction phase that builds a proximity graph preserving neighborhood relationships through various graph refinement strategies, and (2) a query processing phase that employs the \textit{GreedySearch} algorithm~\cite{NSG19,NEURIPS2019,HNSW2020} to iteratively traverse the graph along decreasing-distance paths until convergence.